-There are various resources out there that will provide you with inspiration and ideas on how to rock this holiday season.
-In this post I chose seven strategies that must be in your list this Black Friday.
+There are a number of resources that will provide you with inspiration and ideas on how to sweep this holiday season.
+In this post, we’ve chosen seven strategies that should be on your list this Black Friday.

 7 Black Friday Marketing Strategies

-Creating a dedicated landing page can have various benefits to your strategy.
-Creating a specific landing page, closely related to your Black Friday Google Ads campaigns, can significantly improve your quality score – AKA: your ads positions and decrease your cost.
-Leading the user directly to your page where you showcase your sales, offers, and the specific products will also improve your bounce rate.
-People don’t have the patience to navigate around websites.
-The easier you make it for them, the better.
+Creating a targeted landing page can add several benefits to your strategy.
+The creation of such a landing page, closely related to your Black Friday Google Ads campaigns, can significantly improve your quality score on Google, i.e. the positions of your ads and also decrease their cost.
+Taking the user directly to the page where you show your sales, offers and specific products will also improve your bounce rate.
+People don’t have the patience to navigate web pages, so the easier you make it for them, the better.

 Pre-create bundles & gift ideas

-I’m the type of person who adores choosing gifts for friends, family, or colleagues.
-However, I can reassure you that I belong to a small minority group.
-Choosing gifts is a nightmare for most people out there.
-You can take advantage of this and do the work for them.
-Create gift categories on your website for different kinds of occasions.
-For example, “Best gifts for Secret Santa”, “Best gifts for family”, “Gifts under $20”.
-Navigation will be made so much easier for your users once you gather together your products in specific gift categories.
+I am the kind of person who loves to choose gifts for friends, family or colleagues.
+However, I assure you that I belong to a minority group; for most people choosing gifts is a nightmare, so we have to try to make the job as easy as possible for our users.
+Create gift categories on your website for different types of occasions.
+For example, “The best products for Black Friday”, “The best gifts for Secret Santa”, “The best gifts for the family”, “Gifts under 20 euros”… etc… Navigation will be much easier for users once you gather your products in specific gift categories.

 Launch a referral program

 “The most credible form of advertising comes straight from the people we know and trust.
-Eighty-three percent of online respondents in 60 countries say they trust the recommendations of friends and family, according to the Nielsen Global Trust in Advertising Report.
+Eighty-three percent of online respondents in 60 countries say they trust the recommendations of friends and family” Nielsen Global Trust in Advertising Report.

 Initiating a referral program during Black Friday is a great technique for improving your brand loyalty and driving profitability.
 Find a smart way to reward your customers for bringing your friends and family to make a purchase from your website.